Global Indemnity Group (NASDAQ:GBLI) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Global Indemnity Group (NASDAQ:GBLI – Get Rating) in a report issued on Monday morning.
-The firm issued a hold rating on the insurance provider’s stock.
+StockNews.com began coverage on shares of Global Indemnity Group (NASDAQ:GBLI – Get Rating) in a research note issued on Tuesday.
+The brokerage set a “hold” rating on the insurance provider’s stock.

-Separately, TheStreet raised Global Indemnity Group from a c rating to a b- rating in a report on Friday, March 11th.
+Separately, TheStreet raised Global Indemnity Group from a “c” rating to a “b-” rating in a research note on Friday, March 11th.

 Global Indemnity Group, LLC, through its subsidiaries, provides specialty property and casualty insurance and reinsurance products worldwide.
 It operates through Commercial Specialty; Farm, Ranch, & Stable; and Reinsurance Operations segments.
 The Commercial Specialty segment distributes property, general liability, casualty, and professional lines products.